Your guide to the Staffy cross Jack Russell

-Therefore, we wouldn’t recommend purchasing a Staffy cross Jack Russell from a breeder.
+Truthfully, crossing a Staffy and Jack Russell isn’t exactly common.
+You wouldn't necessarily find a Staffy cross Jack Russell at a breeder's.
 However, if you come across one at a shelter who really needs a home, you should consider giving them a chance.

 The best bet you’ve got at understanding what this mix could be like is to take a closer look at the two parent breeds.
 The puppies will take traits from each parent, but it’s impossible to tell what they’ll specifically take from each side.

 Staffies tend to have a bad reputation but their ‘bad boy’ image simply isn’t true!
 These strong, muscular dogs can be aggressive and feisty if they’re not trained or well- socialised - but that’s true of any breed.

 Despite their imposing, powerful looks, the Staffordshire Bull Terrier makes an incredible family dog and companion when part of a relaxed, happy home.
 Surprising to some, these dogs are known for their love and loyalty to children - yep, they’ll literally be the best of friends.

 Staffies are sensitive, loving, affectionate and sometimes needy.
 As well as this, they’re bags of fun and will always be up for games and activities.
 However, because of their love of family and company, Staffies can be prone to separation anxiety.
 They won’t do well when left alone for long periods of time.

 Lastly, Staffies are super athletic, energetic dogs.
 They’ll need vigorous exercise every day without fail - otherwise, they may become destructive.
 They also have a strong prey drive and might be a threat to cats and small animals.